-The tale given as the example on this page is often circulated on the Internet as the winner of the 1999 or 1998 “Darwin Award.”
-In common with the majority of such offerings, it’s a leg-pull — no such accident occurred.
-Clues to the fabricated nature of the story are contained in the names of the participants: the victim, “Baker”; his discoverer, “Burns”; and the spokesman, “Cooke.”
+The tale given as the example at the top of this page is often circulated on the Internet as the winner of the 1999 or 1998 "Darwin Award."
+In common with the majority of such offerings, it's a leg-pull — no such accident occurred.
+Clues to the fabricated nature of the story are contained in the names of the participants: the victim, "Baker"; his discoverer, "Burns"; and the spokesman, "Cooke."

 The hoax included elements which were (or could have been) true, thereby giving it surface credibility.
 Some telecommunications microwave installations do employ wavelengths close to those used by microwave ovens, there are microwave towers in Thompson, and it does get cold in the winter in Manitoba.
 However, there is no such company as "Northern Manitoba Signal Relay" — that name was chosen as another (albeit subtle) clue to the falsity of the tale.
 NMSR, the initial letters of this name, are the same as those of New Mexicans for Science and Reason.

 In real life, there haven't been any suddenly-zapped workers, not even any slowly cooked-to-death ones.
 (Controversy over other dangers posed to humans by microwaves exists, though.)